2024–25 WABA League 2

-The 2024–25 WABA League 2 is the inaugural season of this competition which acts as the second tier, beneath the WABA League.
-Teams from the Adriatic region are allowed to take part.
+The 2024–25 WABA League 2 was the inaugural season of the WABA League 2, the second-tier regional competition beneath the WABA League.
+Teams from the Adriatic region were allowed to take part.

 The winners were Akson Ilirija, who defeated Slovenian rivals, Maribor, in the final.

 Format

-The six teams play in a round-robin system where the top four advance to the final four to decide the champions.
+The six teams played in a round-robin system where the top four teams advanced to the final four to decide the champions.

 Teams

 The labels in the parentheses show how each team qualified for the place of its starting round: